Waste Wiki » Disposal Directory » Electronics & E-Waste

 Option 1: Alpha Ridge Landfill (FREE)

-The easiest and cheapest option for Howard County residents.
-The Residents' Convenience Center accepts all electronics for free.
+The easiest and cheapest option for most Howard County residents.
+The Residents' Convenience Center accepts common household electronics for recycling.

 Address: 2350 Marriottsville Rd, Marriottsville, MD 21104